Gestational diabetes

 • Talk to your midwife about it at booking

-• Check that you’re getting tested at the right time
+• Check that you’re being offered tests at the right time

 • Check when your test results will be available